kineticstoolkit/kineticstoolkit_doc/src/timeseries.md

 - data are noisy;
 - etc.

-For these reasons, Kinetics Toolkit provides a new type of variable: the [TimeSeries](api/ktk.TimeSeries.rst).
+For these reasons, Kinetics Toolkit provides a new type of variable: the {{ktk_timeseries}}.

 **Chapter Contents**